vijayanant/vijayanant.github.io/content/posts/from-patterns-to-practice/deriving-your-drivers/index.md

 ---
-title: "First, Analyze the Problem: Deriving Your Real Architectural Drivers"
+title: "Deriving Your Real Architectural Drivers"
+subtitle: "Great architecture doesn't start with a solution.
+It starts with a deep, honest understanding of the problem"
 date: 2025-01-05T10:10:00-07:00
 draft: true
 series: ["From Patterns to Practice"]
 series_order: 2
 tags: ["architecture", "quality attributes", "QAS", "requirements", "business analysis", "risk management"]
 description: "Learn how to translate vague business goals into concrete, measurable architectural drivers using Quality Attribute Scenarios (QAS) to identify and address critical risks."
----

-# First, Analyze the Problem: Deriving Your Real Architectural Drivers

-### Great architecture doesn't start with a solution.
-It starts with a deep, honest understanding of the problem

 ---

 ## Introduction: The Danger of Vague Goals